Kyle Pratt Media Kit

 About Kyle Pratt

-Kyle Pratt is the bestselling author of post-apocalyptic, science fiction and speculative fiction novels, novellas and short stories.
+Kyle Pratt is the award-winning and Amazon bestselling author of post-apocalyptic, science fiction and speculative fiction novels, novellas and short stories.

 Through Many Fires, the first book in his post-apocalyptic Strengthen What Remains series came out in paperback, Kindle, and on Audible in August 2013.
 Within two weeks the novel appeared on the Kindle Science Fiction Post-Apocalyptic list, reaching #10, and reached #1 on the list on December 2, 2014.
 The second book in the series, A Time to Endure, reached the number one position on the Amazon Kindle war fiction genre list just over a month after release and then again in January of 2016.
 At the same time Braving the Storms reached the number eight spot.